Leaky Guy Syndrome

 - obesity-related metabolic conditions such as type 2 diabetes, fatty liver disease and heart disease.

 - chronic fatigue syndrome.

 At this point in time, few causal links have been found.
 However, these illnesses tend to cluster.
-As scientists continue to learn more about these disorders, they can also find how these are linked and how to eradicate the root causes.
+As scientists continue to learn more about these disorders, they can also find how these are linked and how to eradicate the causes.
 In the meantime, many practitioners have found that treating the gut can help patients find relief from a range of seemingly unconnected health issues.